Cy-Hawk game has added meaning for Iowa native DeJean

-IOWA CITY -- For All-American defensive back Cooper DeJean, the Cy-Hawk Series is different.
+IOWA CITY — For Iowa All-American defensive back Cooper DeJean, the Cy-Hawk Series is different.

 After losing to rival Iowa State last season for the first time since 2014, the Hawkeyes are not shying away from the significance of Saturday’s game in Ames.

-"I think everybody understands that this is a big game.
-There's a little more added importance with it being our in-state rival and with the trophy at stake," DeJean said.
-"Guys know how important this game is and we're preparing for it."
+“I think everybody understands that this is a big game.
+There’s a little more added importance with it being our in-state rival and with that trophy at stake,” DeJean said.
+“Guys know how important this game is, and we’re preparing for it.”

 “Growing up in Iowa, this was the game where everybody would come over to the house and watch,” DeJean said.
 “Being from the state and getting to play in this game means a lot to the guys from Iowa.”